takahirom/code-path-tracer/README.md

 ## ✨ Features

-- 🎯 **Zero-config tracing** - Works out of the box with JUnit
+- 🎯 **Zero-config tracing** - Add implementation and call one method
-- 🎨 **Beautiful output** - Visual arrows show method entry/exit with depth indentation
+- 🎨 **Beautiful visual output** - Clean arrows show method entry/exit with depth indentation
 - 🔧 **Flexible filtering** - Trace only what you care about
-- 📱 **Android support** - Works with Robolectric tests
-- 🏗️ **Constructor tracing** - See object creation with arguments
-- 🔄 **Inner class support** - Automatic retransformation for inner classes
-- ⚡ **Lightweight** - Minimal overhead, maximum insight

 ## 🎛️ Advanced Configuration